ortus-docs/contentbox-docs/developing/globals.md

 - `cb.layoutName()`: returns the currently active layout name
 - `cb.isPrintFormat()`: returns true if you are in printing or exporting format

+#### UI Utility Functions

+- **Easily Render Captcha Images** - ContentBox supports native captcha support and now your themes can render out a nice captcha image by using the new ContentBox helper method:
+    -    `cb.renderCaptcha()` method.

 [1]: /content/using/managers/contentstore.html
 [2]: /content/using/managers/widgets.html